AnjaGuillory/GoBowl/GroupProject/Docs/UseCaseModel.md

 - The manager signs into the system.
 - Manager chooses "Edit Customer" from the menu system.
-- Manager enters the unique customer email address.
+- Manager scans the customer id card.
-- The system cannot find a customer for the entered email.
+- The system cannot find a customer.
 - The manager chooses "Cancel" to exit back to the main menu.

 Exceptional Scenario: